-Periodized nutrition is the best way match our nutrition to our training goals.
+Periodized nutrition is the best way to match our nutrition to our training goals.
 Periodization: breaking something up into discrete blocks.
 We modulate intensity, volume and frequency in our workouts.
 We should do the same with our nutrition.
 Periodization helps the athlete fit their nutrition to their goals and individual needs.

 If you are reading this, you likely know the benefits of a ketogenic diet for health and longevity.
 What many in the endurance field don’t know, you can get a performance boost too.
 Periodized Nutrition is the best way to feel and perform your best.